 The Bremerhaven Bus is offering direct transfers with modern coaches between Bremerhaven's train station and the cruise terminal of Bremerhaven.
 The schedules are according to the arrival /departure times of the cruise ships.
 Tickets are sold by the bus driver.
 A taxi stand is located at the main entrance of the Columbus Cruise Center.

-Brochures on Bremerhaven's sights (the museums, the zoo, the shopping mall Columbus Center, etc.) are available at our information desk on the first floor.
+Brochures on Bremerhaven's sights (the museums, the zoo, the shopping mall Columbus Center, etc.) are available at the information desk on the first floor.

 Getting to the cruise terminal: